timothypratley/power-turtle/resources/public/conj2017-slides.md

         [power-turtle.view.canvas.raster-canvas/raster-canvas]]])

 * You can do all this without any setup
-  - nothing about the JVM, dependencies, or editors
+  - knowing nothing about the JVM, dependencies, or editors
     - or namespaces or referring symbols
   - I want programmers like Nathan to experience Clojure first
     - before they invest their time in the other stuff